 1002.1 General.
 Potable water heaters and hot water storage tanks shall be listed and labeled and installed in accordance with the manufacturer's installation instructions, the current Plumbing Code adopted by the City of Rapid City, and this code.
 All water heaters shall be capable of being removed without first removing a permanent portion of the building structure.
 The potable water connections and relief valves for all water heaters shall conform to the requirements of the current Plumbing Code adopted by the City of Rapid City.
 Domestic electric water heaters shall comply with UL 174 or UL 1453.
-Commercial electric water heaters shall comply with UL 1453.
-Oil-fired water heaters shall comply with UL 732.
+Commercial electric water heaters shall comply with UL 174.

-15.26.630 IMC Chapter 10, Section 1002.2 Water heaters utilized for space heating - Amended
+15.26.610 IMC Chapter 10, Section 1002.2 Water heaters utilized for space heating - Amended